 Scottish Land & Estates’s policy position is as follows:

-- Scottish Land & Estates is working in partnership with other relevant organisations and government agencies to ensure that both access takers and land managers understand the obligations that accompany the right of access.
+Scottish Land & Estates works in partnership with other relevant organisations and government agencies to ensure that both access takers and land managers understand the obligations that accompany the right of access.

-- Scottish Land & Estates is monitoring the impacts of the right of access on rural businesses.
+Scottish Land & Estates monitors the impacts of the right of access on rural businesses.

-- Scottish Land & Estates is working in partnership with other relevant organisations and government agencies to find new and innovative solutions in areas where public access places a burden on land management.
+Scottish Land & Estates works in partnership with other relevant organisations and government agencies to find new and innovative solutions in areas where public access places a burden on land management.

-- Scottish Land & Estates continues to call for a strong and well funded public outdoor access education campaign.
+Scottish Land & Estates continues to call for a strong and well funded public outdoor access education and awareness campaign.

 Current areas of work: